Policy and Guidance

 Munitions Response Dialogue (MRD)

 •DoD established the MRD to foster communication and collaboration between representatives from the Office of the Secretary of Defense (OSD), DoD Components, U.S. Environmental Protection Agency (EPA), State environmental regulators, and Federal Land Managers (FLMs).
 These entities will use their experiences and expertise to exchange views, information, and advice relating to managing or implementing the Military Munitions Response Program (MMRP).

 Association of State and Territorial Solid Waste Management Officials (ASTSWMO)

 • ASTSWMO's mission is to enhance and promote effective State and Territorial programs and to affect relevant national policies for waste and materials management, to encourage environmentally sustainable practices, and environmental restoration.

-• The Association holds two general membership meetings each year, and a number of specialized roundtables, workshops or conferences for specific program areas of high interest.
+• The Association holds two general membership meetings each year, and a number of specialized roundtables, workshops, and conferences for specific program areas of high interest.

 • The last meeting took place on October 29-30, 2014, in Reston, Virginia.